Greene brings record heat for Reds, but Dodgers win 5-2 - NewsBreak

 Greene brings record heat for Reds, but Dodgers win 5-2

-Making his second major league start, the 22-year-old right-hander, who went to high school in nearby Sherman Oaks, also fired 13 pitches at least 101 mph — another record for a starter.
+Making his second major league start, the 22-year-old right-hander, who went to high school in nearby Sherman Oaks, also fired 13 pitches at least 101 mph — another record.

-The moment finally hit Greene in the third inning, but only emotionally.
-He said he became teary-eyed on the bench amid the enormity of the occasion, and was choked up after walking off the mound in the sixth.

-“I wish we would have come out with a win, but it was a really, really fun time,” Greene said.
-“It was an unbelievable feeling and experience to go against that lineup.
-Freddie (Freeman) gave me some love, kind of a tip of the cap, so that was cool.
-I was happy to be able to do that here and have family here.”

-But with Greene's velocity dipping slightly later in his outing, it was a 99 mph fastball to Turner that ended up in the left-field seats.
+But with his velocity dipping slightly later in his outing, it was a 99 mph fastball to Turner that ended up in the left-field seats to break a scoreless tie in the sixth inning.

-“We still had to be ready for 99 with a pretty good slider and decent changeup,” Turner said.
-“He’s tough no matter how hard he’s throwing, whether it’s 99 or 101, but I think we did a good job battling.”

 Dodgers starter Julio Urías, his velocity down during the spring and through his first outing of the season, managed to outpitch Greene by giving up one hit over five shutout innings.